a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/keyboard-detection.md

 </details>

 ## Adding More Supported Keys
-If additional keys are needed to be supported for key detection, an entry for it must be added to the `Key` enum (`Key.java`), and then an entry also needs to be added to the `Keyboard` class's `buildKeyMap` `EnumMap` method mapping the enum entry with its key code.
+If additional supported keys than the ones included are desired, an entry for it must be added to the `Key` enum (`Key.java`), and then an entry also needs to be added to the `Keyboard` class's `buildKeyMap` `EnumMap` method mapping the enum entry with its key code.
 You can look up each key's key code in the StackOverflow answer [here](https://stackoverflow.com/a/31637206).
 Note: key codes for Java differ slightly from those in JavaScript, which most other websites will give you when googling for key codes -- please use the provided link for correct key codes for Java.